 This book would be good for students, teachers, and in Bible studies.
 Along with this book, pick up any of the four books below (from easiest to most difficult):

-- The Kingdom of God and the Glory of the Cross (review upcoming) – Patrick Schreiner
+- The Kingdom of God and the Glory of the Cross – Patrick Schreiner

 - Living in the Kingdom of God (review) – Sigurd Gindheim

-- The Majesty on High (review) – S. M. Baugh
+- The Majesty on High (review) – Stephen M. Baugh

-- The Kingdom of God (review upcoming) – Nicholas Perrin
+- The Kingdom of God (review) – Nicholas Perrin

 - Author: Jeremy R. Treat